-For eligible EU students starting their course with us in September 2022, we will award a fee reduction equivalent to 60% of the difference between the UK (Home) and International fee for your course.
+For eligible EU students starting their course with us in September 2023 or January 2024, we will award a fee reduction equivalent to 30% of the difference between the UK (Home) and International fee for your course.
 This will apply for the duration of your course.

 Illustrative postgraduate example: MA Crusader Studies

 *International fee will vary depending on the programme studied

 **30% of the difference between Home and International fees

 The model above is for illustrative purposes only.
 The example is based on MA Crusader Studies.
 Other courses may attract a higher or lower International fee; please check our Course Finder on the Royal Holloway website for specific details of your chosen course.

 To receive the EU Fee Reduction Scholarship, you must meet the following eligibility criteria:

 - Be classified as overseas for fees purposes

 - Be an EU national on 1 September before the start of the course